Transgender-Resource-Wiki/transgender-resource-wiki.github.io/index.md

 ---

 # Welcome to the Transgender Resource Library
 This library aims the provide accurate and up-to-date information about transgender topics and resources.
+It is primarily a large collections of links to other resources and is inspired by the sidebar wikis seen on social media sites such as lemmy or reddit.

 These topics include:
 * Am I Transgender?